Artist Lawrence Argent's "I See What You Mean" at the Colorado Convention Center (photo courtesy of VISIT DENVER)

 Artist Lawrence Argent probably didn’t expect his sculpture of a gigantic blue bear peeking into Denver’s Colorado Convention Center would become an icon.
 “I See What You Mean” has photo-bombed countless selfies of convention-goers and tourists from around the globe and is sold in miniature for a fun souvenir or welcome gift.

-Perhaps it is a cocktail reception on a Denver Museum of Nature & Science patio with the downtown Denver skyline framed as a backdrop before going inside for a night at the museum.
-Or it might be a corporate retreat or picnic at the 3,200-acre Sylvan Dale Guest Ranch, known for its legendary Western hospitality since 1946 and premier location along the banks of the Big Thompson River west of Loveland.
+Perhaps it is a cocktail reception on a Denver Museum of Nature & Science patio with the downtown Denver skyline framed as a backdrop, before going inside for a night at the museum.
+Or it might be a corporate retreat or picnic at the 3,200-acre Sylvan Dale Guest Ranch, known for its legendary Western hospitality since 1946 and premiere location along the banks of the Big Thompson River, west of Loveland.

-Gathering on the top five floors of downtown Denver’s iconic Daniels & Fischer Clocktower and behind the huge clock face also is sure to amaze guests.
+Gathering on the top five floors of downtown Denver’s iconic Daniels & Fisher Clocktower and behind the huge clock face is also sure to amaze guests.
 Equally impressive is the transformation of Denver Union Station into the humming central business district’s “living room,” with a major renovation and the addition of locally owned restaurants and shops, meeting and event space, and The Crawford Hotel in 2014.
-It’s also a hub for light rail and ground transportation with a handy and inexpensive route to Denver International Airport.
+It’s also a hub for light rail and ground transportation, with a handy and inexpensive route to Denver International Airport.

 The U.S. Olympic Training Center in Colorado Springs (photo courtesy of Visit Colorado Springs)

-Coors Field is just steps from Denver Union Station and not only has been home to the Colorado Rockies professional baseball team since opening in 1995, it’s a great place for year-round gatherings, including game days.
-Cocktails in the visitor's clubhouse, holiday parties in the Mountain Ranch Club or corporate meetings in the Super Suite Conference Center are just some of the many options available, plus don’t forget to visit The Rooftop when the Rockies are in action.
+Coors Field is just steps from Denver Union Station and not only has it been home to the Colorado Rockies professional baseball team since opening in 1995, it’s a great place for year-round gatherings, including game days.
+Cocktails in the visitor's clubhouse, holiday parties in the Mountain Ranch Club or corporate meetings in the Super Suite Conference Center are just some of the many options available.
+Plus, don’t forget to visit The Rooftop when the Rockies are in action.

 Catch other professional sports action in the Denver metropolitan area by booking meeting and event space and unique activities that will impress at Sports Authority Field at Mile High, home of Denver Broncos football; Pepsi Center, location of Denver Nuggets basketball and Colorado Avalanche hockey games; and Dick’s Sporting Goods Park, home of the Colorado Rapids soccer team.